Abigail's Wellness Habits: A Realistic, Personalized Approach to Daily Health

 Digestive Enzymes with HCL

 Digestive Enzymes have become a staple for me during travel or higher-stress seasons when digestion tends to take a hit.
-They support stomach acid production, which is essential for proper breakdown of food, nutrient absorption, and even gut motility.
+They support stomach acid production, which is essential for proper digestion, nutrient absorption, and even gut motility.

 As a functional nutritionist who specializes in gut health, many of my clients come to me with bloating, gas, and intestinal issues–especially when eating out or while traveling.
 Incorporating Digestive Enzymes is a simple tool that makes a noticeable difference in how I feel after meals!